rvtr/Among-Us-Drip-C64/README.md

 It's the Among Us drip meme on a Commodore 64.
 What else did you expect?

-Created by:

-	- IanSkinner1982 (program and graphics)
+Created by IanSkinner1982 (code, sound and graphics)

 SID playing code from https://youtu.be/LzXJifSjFpk.